wanyoike-max/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 * Script 9 shows us how to Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

 * Script 100 shows us how to Write a function that convert a string to an integer.

+* Script 101 show us how to Create a program that generates random valid passwords for the program 101-crackme.